Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Case-study: influenza during the 2017/18 season

 The model provides a comprehensive picture of influenza season 2017/18.
 Transmission, in terms of daily number of new infections is inferred and background \ac{ILI} cases are also described (Figure \ref{f7}).
 Moreover, all the key severity parameters of interest are well identified and informed by the joint use of the data, including the case-hospitalization risk (Median 0.0032, 95\% \ac{CrI} 0.0022-0.0049) and the hospital-\ac{IC} admission risk (Median 0.0667, 95\% \ac{CrI} 0.0574-0.078).

-The model in all presents many levels of sophistication.
+The model in general presents many levels of sophistication.
 Firstly, \ac{ILI} cases attributable to influenza are disentangled from the background \ac{ILI}, which, while not being directly related to influenza, contributes to pressure on \ac{GP} practices.
 Secondly, the model accounts for peculiarities of the \ac{GP} data, such as the day-of-the-week variation, uncovering the true underlying transmission and severity process.
 Lastly and more importantly, exact inference from dependent data via \ac{MC} methods enables the simultaneous use of information from hospital and \ac{IC} surveillance.
+Crucially, these results were achieved only through the \textit{joint} use of all the data which together provide meaningful estimates of the severity and the transmission of influenza.
+When we attempted to fit similar transmission-severity models to each time series separately, results showed several issues including identifiability problems and poor model fit (see Section 2.5 of the Supplementary Information).